can123oz/NotificationService/README.md

 * The application will be accessible at http://localhost:8080/swagger/index.html

+### Some Cool Features

+1. First our notification channels are requested in the payload with a name *Type*

+    * SMS = 0,
+    * EMAIL = 1,
+    * PUSH = 2

+2. For Mocking the provider down scenario I hardcoded a rule
+    * If the active sms provider selected as Twillio from the *appsettings.json* and the payload body is equal to "string" it sends an exception and the app switches to the next provider which is amazon sns in the case and retries the request.

+3. User can change the notification channels active status without rebuilding or publishing again.
+Admin has to change the "IsNotificationTypeActive" to false.
+Then if a request comes with this notification channel, its declined.

 ### Room for improvement

 * Figure out how to update database from the docker-compose